The Indian golfer credits his parents, Milkha Singh and Nirmal Kaur, for moulding him into the athlete and person that he is.

 Of all these successes though, Jeev Milkha Singh considers his Scottish Open win in 2012, his last European Tour title till date, where he beat Francesco Molinari in a play-off, as his favourite win.

 Now nearing his fifties, the Indian golfer has a new challenge at hand.

 The 2007 Padma Shri awardee is a father himself to the nine-year-old Harjai Singh.

-His son shares a lot of family traits, playing seasonal sports just like his father and won bronze at the Kids Golf Championship in Malaysia last year, where Jeev Milkha Singh caddied for him.
+Jeev Milkha Singh's son shares a lot of family traits, playing seasonal sports just like his father and won bronze at the Kids Golf Championship in Malaysia last year, where Jeev caddied for him.